 Our research is actually starting to suggest that this version has some real advantages over the others presented here, as well as being fairly small, about the size of an upright piano.

 We will describe here a more sophisticated arrangement that will generally resemble a conventional small storage shed.
+We call this the HG 2.
 But it will be highly insulated and it will include several other features different from any garden shed.
 There are MANY possible variations from this specific plan possible!

 We will make it of common, locally available materials.
 It will be sturdier than normal garden sheds, partly because it has to be able to contain and support around 1,600 pounds of material in its bin!
 The floor structure will therefore be made of 2x8 lumber, while the side walls will be made of 2x6 lumber.
 The top will again be 2x8, mostly so that more insulation can be used.